St Aubyns School: Controversy over closure

 In May 2012 the school trust which had been established in 1969 merged with the larger Cothill Educational Trust, which operates a number of other English prep schools, including Cothill House and Chandlings School, Kennington, both near Oxford, Ashdown House, Sussex, Barfield, Kitebrook House, and Mowden Hall School, Northumberland, and which also owns the Château de Sauveterre in France, where older prep school children go to learn French language and culture intensively.
 However, within a year of that merger Cothill decided to close the school.
 Despite strenuous efforts by the parents of the children to keep it open, and an offer made by Hurstpierpoint College to acquire it and use it as a junior department, the school finally closed on 7 July 2013.

 The Cothill Trust's acquisition of the school and its campus, and its subsequent decision to close the school, were the subject of a formal complaint to the Charity Commissioners.
 By chance, they were chaired by an old boy of the school, William Shawcross.

 Cothill blamed the end of the school on debt and falling pupil numbers, and Adrian Richardson, principal of Cothill, commented: "It is very sad.
 However, a charity, like any other business, cannot run a loss-making enterprise indefinitely."
 The parents had by then raised more than £2 million to acquire the school, and they accused Cothill of killing off the offer by Hurstpierpoint College to take it over by demanding not only the £1 million they had paid in 2012 to settle the school's debts but also twice the amount they had paid to buy the school's assets.
 They suggested Cothill was asset-stripping and what it wanted was to sell the school site, valued at £25 million, to the highest bidder, not for use as a school but for development.

 School name

 Charles Stanford founded the school as St Aubyn's, although his reason for choosing that name is not known.
 The apostrophe was used in the name until 1940, but was dropped after the Spring Term of 1940, as can be seen in the school magazines for the Spring and Summer Terms of that year.
-The change coincided with the arrival of a new Headmaster, Mr Hampton Gervis, and also with the school's evacuation from Rottingdean soon after the end of the so-called Phoney War, at the time of the Battle of Britain over southern England.
+The change coincided with the arrival of a new headmaster, Hampton Gervis, and also with the school's evacuation from Rottingdean soon after the end of the so-called Phoney War, at the time of the Battle of Britain over southern England.
 The spelling "St Aubyns" has been used consistently by the school ever since.
 Gervis said nothing in the school magazine about his reasons for dropping the apostrophe, but it is possible that he wished to avoid confusion with St Aubyn's School in Essex.